ocschwar/tokio-modbus/README.md

        Change the parse function so that it can forego interpreting the MBAP.
 And add code to intepret and calculate the checksum.

     3. Come back to using channels ?
+[DONE]

        Channels are the way to use the Actor Model in Rust, and the Actor Model is how stuff gets develoiped in this sector.